open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 ## Load a Configuration
 *Note: Each item below is highlighted in the figure below with its corresponding number.*
 1. Switch to your web browser at url http://localhost:8000.
-2. Enter the path to the dp-ship folder on your machine (for example: C:\cse-demos\dp-ship\)
+2. Enter the path to the dp-ship folder on your machine (for example: C:\cosim-demos\dp-ship\)
 3. Enter the path to a directory where you want the logs to be written.
 Leave it blank to disable file logging.
 4. Previously used configurations are available below.
 5. Click "Load simulation" to load the configuration.